open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 ### r-value

-With parent trace sampling probabilities limited to powers of two, the amount of randomness needed per trace context is limited.
+With parent sampling probabilities limited to powers of two, the amount of randomness needed per trace context is limited.
 A consistent sampling decision is accomplished by propagating a specific random variable known as the r-value.